African print fashion illustration about Laura Volpintesta

 African Print, Digital fashion illustration by Laura Volpintesta

-When you sew such bright and busy prints, the super fine details are less visible, so you can sew in a relaxed way and focus more on the major details of the shape of the garment.
+When you sew such bright and eye-catching, busy prints, the super fine details are less visible, so you can sew in a relaxed way and focus more on the major details of the shape of the garment.

 digital fashion illustration with Tayasui Sketches app.
 African print illustration by laura Volpintesta